-Finding the password of the wireless network that you are connected at the moment is simple and straightforward.
-But seeing it for the networks which are out of range, but previously saved and connected is a bit tricky.
+Finding the password of the wireless network that you are connected to at the moment is simple.
+But seeing it for the networks which are out of range but previously saved and connected is a bit tricky.

-How to View Wi-Fi Password – Not Connected or Out of Range
+How To Find Password Of Unconnected Wi-Fi – Out of Range

-We will start with the tricky and useful part now in finding the password of the Wi-Fi networks that are not connected currently.
-Also, this step can be used to find the key of the currently connected network as well.
+We will start with the tricky and useful step of finding the password of the Wi-Fi networks that are not connected currently.
+Also, this step can be used to find the key of the currently connected network.

 netsh wlan show profile